Skip to main content

 Beignets-Haricot-Bouillie (BHB)

-The quintessential Cameroonian breakfast: sugary fried dough balls (beignets) served with beans in savory sauce and millet porridge (bouillie).
-Now available at Tradex gas stations in Yaoundé and Douala.
+The classic Cameroonian breakfast: sugary fried dough balls (beignets) alongside beans in a savory sauce and millet porridge (bouillie).
+You can now grab it at Tradex gas stations in Yaoundé and Douala.

 Ekwang